juliaclement/screenwriting/fountain2odf/README.md

 Page margins.
 Asis = use whatever the template or LibreOffice uses as default.
 Standard = 1/1.5 inches all around

+\--config CONFIG      Configuration file which will be merged with command-line options.
+See below for format.

 \--debug              provide developer information

+### Configuration File

+Fountain2odf supports a simple configuration file which supplies default values for the various options.

+The format of the file is:

+  - \# starts a comment line

+  - option=value for an option that takes a parameter

+  - option for an option that does not take a parameter

+  - one option per line

+  - all options must be spelled out in full (The – is optional)

+  - unrecognised options will print an error line

+  - if an option appears more than once, the last occurrence will be used

+  - For example, if you always want to produce PDF files and have US paper size, you could

+      - create a configUS.txt file containing these lines

+          - pdf
+          - papersize=US

+      - then add --config \[*path*\]configUS to your parameters

 ### Setup